top of page

 I don’t own a copy of the book, how do I get one?

 We've got a great guide to sustainably sourcing books for the book club.
-You can find it here.
+You can find that here.

 I have booked a space but I didn’t have time to finish the book.
 Can I still join?